-The Champs Elysees shopping malls, Beaugrenelle near Eiffel Tower, Le Forum des Halles and Carrousel du Louvre in Louvre Museum are easy to get to.
+The Champs-Elysées shopping malls, Beaugrenelle near Eiffel Tower, Forum des Halles, Carrousel du Louvre are central.

 The upscale department stores sell fashion, perfume, tableware.
 Le Printemps, Galeries Lafayette and Le Bon Marché are the best.

 Find top fashion brands in Rue du Faubourg Saint-Honore, Avenue Montaigne and trendy local brands in Le Marais and on the left bank.

 Most outdoor markets focus on fresh food.
 Go there to share the Parisian way of life.
 Shop there if you rent an apartment and cook.